 Cardiff Metropolitan University is required by US federal law to define and enforce standards of satisfactory academic progress (SAP) on students who wish to receive US federal Title IV funding (subsidised, unsubsidised or PLUS Direct Loans).
 US Federal regulations require that you must be enrolled and making satisfactory academic progress (SAP) in order to be eligible to receive Title IV loans.

-All students in respect of Title IV Funding at Cardiff Metropolitan University will be reviewed prior to each Title IV loan disbursement and at interim and year end check points, to ensure SAP is being maintained.
+All students in respect of Title IV Funding at Cardiff Metropolitan University will be reviewed prior to each Title IV loan disbursement and at the end of each payment period, to ensure SAP is being maintained.
 SAP is assessed as follows:

 Qualitative Criteria: Academic Standards (Grades)